stefanhengl/stefanhengl.github.io/src/index.md

 My name is Stefan Hengl.
 I'm a freelance software engineer based in Berlin, Germany.
 I design, implement, and run system software such as data pipelines and low-latency, high-throughput microservices.
-I am passionate about software engineering, constantly striving for simplicity.
 If you would like to work with me, get in touch!